ryandagley/ryandagley/README.md

 <details>
    <summary> <strong> Week 1: </strong> Days 1-7 of 100</summary>

-* Day 1: Wrote an OpenAI API connector.
+* Day 1: Aug 15 Wrote an OpenAI API connector.
 * Day 2: Wrote an outline for OpenAI text summarization script.
 Added some SQL for writing a table with dummy data.
 * Day 3: I learned to write an AWS Lambda function that checks for S3 objects older than 7 days and e-mails me a list.
 I was specifically curious to learn how to use S3 objects with s3.list_objects_v2.
 * Day 4: I learned to deploy Day 3's Lambda function to AWS via CDK (not pushed).
 This required guidance of a seasoned engineer who taught me how to structure my applications to use environment variables.